Bank monitoring incentives under moral hazard and adverse selection: Short--term contracts with constant payments

-Hence, the continuation utility is constant in time and if the payment $c$ is exactly equal to $u^i(r+\lambda_{t}^{k^0})/\rho_i,$ then the bank receives exactly $u^i$.
-In this case, $k^0$ is incentive compatible if and only if $u^i\geq b_{I-N_t}$.
+Hence, the continuation utility is constant in time and if the payment $c$ is exactly equal to $u^i(r+\lambda_{t}^{0})/\rho_i,$ for some $u^i\geq 0$, then the bank receives exactly $u^i$.
+In this case, the strategy of always monitoring is incentive compatible if and only if $u^i\geq b_{I-N_t}$.
 The minimum payment such that the bank of type $\rho_i$ will always work is therefore